-Low-ESR capacitors are recommended throughout this application.
+Low-ESR capacitors are recommended throughout this applications section.
 A real (as opposed to ideal) capacitor can be modeled simply as a resistor in series with an ideal capacitor.
 The voltage drop across this resistor minimizes the beneficial effects of the capacitor in the circuit.
 The lower the equivalent value of this resistance, the more the real capacitor behaves like an ideal capacitor.

-5-V VERSUS 3.3-V OPERATION
+5-V versus 3.3-V operation

-The TPA301 operates over a supply range of 2.5 V to 5.5 V. This data sheet provides full specifications for 5-V and 3.3-V operation, as these are considered to be the two most common standard voltages.
+The TPA701 operates over a supply range of 2.5 V to 5.5 V. This data sheet provides full specifications for 5-V and 3.3-V operation, as these are considered to be the two most common standard voltages.
 There are no special considerations for 3.3-V versus 5-V operation with respect to supply bypassing, gain setting, or stability.
 The most important consideration is that of output power.
-Each amplifier in TPA301 can produce a maximum voltage swing of V{DD} - 1 V. This means, for 3.3-V operation, clipping starts to occur when $V{O(PP)}$ = 2.3 V as opposed to $V{O(PP)}$ = 4 V at 5 V. The reduced voltage swing subsequently reduces maximum output power into an 8- Ω load before distortion becomes significant.
+Each amplifier in TPA701 can produce a maximum voltage swing of $V{DD} - 1$ V. This means, for 3.3-V operation, clipping starts to occur when $V{O(PP)} = 2.3$ V as opposed to $V{O(PP)} = 4$ V at 5 V. The reduced voltage swing subsequently reduces maximum output power into an 8- Ω load before distortion becomes significant.

-Operation from 3.3-V supplies, as can be shown from the efficiency formula in Equation 4, consumes approximately two-thirds the supply power for a given output-power level than operation from 5-V supplies.
+Operation from 3.3-V supplies, as can be shown from the efficiency formula in equation 4, consumes approximately two-thirds the supply power of operation from 5-V supplies for a given output-power level.